shallyyy/connectx/README.md

 ## Description

 This repo holds the files a connect-five game based in Java.
-It allows a user to register and account, login, view their stats and scorebaord, and most importantly play connect-5 against another user of their choosing.
+It allows a user to register an account, login, view their stats and scoreboard, and most importantly play connect-5 against another user of their choosing.

-It also contains the Flask webserver written in Python that implements a basic RestAPI.
+It also contains the Flask web server written in Python that implements a basic RestAPI.

-Finally it holds a postgresql file that creates the appropriate tables and keys in which the RestAPI communicates with.
+Finally, it holds a PostgreSQL file that creates the appropriate tables and keys in which the RestAPI communicates with.

-### Assumtpions
+### Assumptions
-+ Users data such as past games and current games will be held in the database.
++ User's data such as past games and current games will be held in the database.
 + Many pairs of users can play independently

 ### Java
-The game is mostly within a connectx object, of which main creates and instance and runs the game upon launch.
+The game is mostly within a connectx object, of which main creates an instance and runs the game upon launch.
 The connectx communicates data to the PostRequestHandler and GetRequestHandler, which then make Rest calls to the Flask Webserver that is being hosted locally.
 The Java holds very little logic and only displays and returns what the Rest API delivers.

 ### Flask Webservice and RestAPI
 The flask webservice runs locally on port 5000.
-The RestAPI was designed handle all the logic of the game, and allow for any Architecture to communicate with it, allowing crossplatform support.
-For example if a PHP application of connect five was created it could communicate with a Java or NodeJS version easily.
+The RestAPI was designed to handle all the logic of the game, and allow for any Architecture to communicate with it, allowing cross-platform support.
+For example, if a PHP application of connect five was created it could communicate with a Java or NodeJS version easily.

-I choose Flask due to my expereince in creating a RestAPI for a project in my System Analysis and Design project.
+I choose Flask due to my experience in creating a RestAPI for a project in my System Analysis and Design project.

 ### PostgresSQL
 The database is hosted on port 5432.
-I choose postgres for it's extensibility and past expereinces with it.
+I choose Postgres for its extensibility and past experiences with it.
 The schema has three tables:
 Users
 Games
 Moves

 The game board, 6x9, is made up of moves from the table Moves.
-Games holds the gamestate, current turn and finally players.
+Games hold the game state, current turn and finally players.

 ### Tests
 Junit tests can be found in this directory:
 ConnectX\java\src\com\ConnectX\Tests

 ## Deploying
-Unfortunately the problem with creating a more scalable and extensible game is the cost of deploying the games server and database.
+Unfortunately, the problem with creating a more scalable and extensible game is the cost of deploying the games server and database.
 NOTE: I have provided images of gameplay.
 If it becomes too difficult or tedious to deploy I can either record the gameplay, server and database in action or even screen call my monitor with the game in action via Skype!
 Apologies for this.
-Also feel free to contact me for help on deployment!
+Also, feel free to contact me for help on deployment!

 If you do want to deploy the code these are the steps:

-### Step 1 - Host the postgres Database
+### Step 1 - Host the Postgres Database
-Luckily postgres has a great documentation for installing and getting postgres up and running.
+Luckily PostgreSQL has great documentation for installing and getting Postgres up and running.
 Follow the steps in the link below: https://www.postgresqltutorial.com/install-postgresql/

-Once the database is set up and running you can now run the Database.sql in the Tables Schema that omes preloaded in the postgres database.
-If all goes well, you should have a schema and databse similar to this:
+Once the database is set up and running you can now run the Database.sql in the Tables Schema that comes preloaded in the Postgres database.
+If all goes well, you should have a schema and database similar to this:

 ![alt text](https://github.com/shallyyy/connectx/blob/master/Images/database.png "Database.png")